-The fair value for investment properties has been based on the market approach using current market conditions and recent sales prices and other relevant information for similar assets in the local authority area.
-Market conditions for these asset types are such that the levels of observable inputs are significant leading to the properties being categorised at Level 2 in the fair value hierarchy.
+The fair value for investment properties has been certified by Property Experts (Knight Frank, Spencer Craig, Strutt & Parker & Avison Young) based on the market approach using current market conditions and recent sales prices and other relevant information for similar assets in the local authority area.
+Market conditions for these asset types are such that the levels of observable inputs are significant leading to the majority of the properties being categorised at Level 2 in the fair value hierarchy.
+This is because the Council's shops and residential properties are assessed with readily available market data with the vast majority of professional judgement calls in relation to that market data.
+However, the Council's rural estate relies on confidential information of private sales and detailed reviews of covenants, contracts and legislative terms and conditions of various agricultural Acts and are Level 3 valuations.

 There were no transfers between any of the three levels during 2019/20 or the preceding year.